chrobione/node-red-contrib-discord-updated/README.md

 * Create, delete and get events.
 * Obtain info and change name of a guild.

-This repository builds on [node-red-contrib-discord](https://github.com/jorisvddonk/node-red-contrib-discord) by Joris vd Donk.
-The main intention is to add more features and keep the repository updated.
+This project began as [node-red-contrib-discord](https://github.com/jorisvddonk/node-red-contrib-discord) by Joris vd Donk and was expanded by Mark Koudstaal in the [node-red-contrib-discord-advanced](https://github.com/Markoudstaal/node-red-contrib-discord-advanced) fork.
+The code, npm package, and credits from those earlier efforts are intentionally preserved here.

+The repository now lives at [chrobione/node-red-contrib-discord-updated](https://github.com/chrobione/node-red-contrib-discord-updated) so the community, myself included, can push toward the remaining Discord.js functionality without losing any of the prior work.

+As of this update, a lot of under-the-hood work has landed to stabilise the fork; you can review the living plans and notes under [`upgradedocs/`](upgradedocs/) alongside the latest changes captured in [`CHANGELOG.md`](CHANGELOG.md).

+## Quick start
+- Create a Discord application with a bot token and invite it to a test guild.
+- In Node-RED, open *Settings → Manage palette → Install* and add `node-red-contrib-discord-updated`.
+- Drop a **discord-token** configuration node into the editor, paste your bot token, and share it with the runtime nodes below.
+- Start with a **discordMessage** node wired to a debug node so you can see inbound activity, then add the action nodes you need.
+- Use **discordMessageManager** or **discordInteractionManager** as your primary “send a response back” nodes once you have confirmed connectivity.
+- The palette now lists groups as `discord 1 - events` through `discord 4 - utilities`; start in the events section, then wire responses, administration, and utility nodes as your flow grows.

+## Node groups at a glance (palette labels)
+- **discord 1 - events** – `discordMessage`, `discordMember`, `discordReactionManager`, `discordInteraction`: entry points that emit flow messages when Discord activity happens.
+- **discord 2 - responses** – `discordMessageManager`, `discordInteractionManager`, `discordTyping`: nodes that send, edit, or acknowledge activity back to Discord.
+- **discord 3 - administration** – `discordCommandManager`, `discordChannelName`, `discordGuildManager`, `discordEventManager`, `discordPermissions`: management tooling for commands, guilds, channels, events, and roles.
+- **discord 4 - utilities** – `discordActivity`, `discordClient`: status updates and advanced access to the underlying Discord.js client.

 ## Installation and documentation

-The [Wiki](https://github.com/Markoudstaal/node-red-contrib-discord-advancedplus/wiki) is still being written when it comes to documentation but you can find a guide on how to install and setup the nodes [here](https://github.com/Markoudstaal/node-red-contrib-discord-advancedplus/wiki/Installation-and-setup).
+The [Wiki](https://github.com/Markoudstaal/node-red-contrib-discord-advanced/wiki) is still being written when it comes to documentation but you can find a guide on how to install and setup the nodes [here](https://github.com/Markoudstaal/node-red-contrib-discord-advanced/wiki/Installation-and-setup).

 ### Developing outside of `.node-red`